WWBB: Signal reduction and coverage change

 On August 6, 2014, Clear Channel (now iHeartMedia) filed a "contingent application" with the U.S. Federal Communications Commission covering adjacent stations 101.7 WBWL in Lynn, Massachusetts, and 101.9 WCIB in Falmouth, Massachusetts, to improve WBWL's coverage in the Boston area.
 Boston is a much larger radio market than Providence, so boosting WBWL's signal would improve its advertising and revenue potential, despite the reduced coverage for WWBB and WCIB.
 The application called for downgrading WWBB's signal from a "Class B" (50,000-watt equivalent) to a "Class A" (6,000-watt equivalent) and using a directional signal away from Boston.
 The application also called for the relocation of WWBB antenna to the roof of a building in downtown Providence, a further step in reducing its coverage outside Providence and its suburbs.
 The application was granted October 6, 2014.
 WWBB completed the facility change in January 2015, and changed to the new facility on February 2, 2015.

 HD Radio

-Upon the signal reduction, HD digital service continued but the iHeart-provided comedy programming service (known as "Joke Joke") on WWBB-HD2 was discontinued and WWBB instead only simulcast its main analog feed into HD digital via WWBB-HD1.
+Upon the signal reduction, HD Radio service continued but the iHeart-provided comedy programming service (known as "Joke Joke") on WWBB-HD2 was discontinued.
 By 2018, WWBB-HD2 resumed operations, this time as a highly-automated easy listening/instrumental-formatted subchannel with an hourly ID called Spa Radio.